 Though Netflix does a pretty job by adopting best quality for your Wi-Fi connection, manual tweaking and customization can boost the overall performance.
 Go to the Netflix Settings screen > Playback Settings.
 Set the most appropriate data usage depending on your Internet speed — low, medium or high.
 (Recommended: Low)

 Ensure Video Decode is Enabled

 Do you use Google Chrome?
-Ensure that Video Decode feature is turned on to smoothly play the Netflix content.
+Ensure that Video Decode feature is turned on to play the Netflix content smoothly.

 Tweak Buffering Rate & Other Settings

-The settings to customize your Buffering Rate are hidden by default.
+The settings to customize default hides your Buffering Rate.
 Open up the Stream Manager using Left Click + Shift + Alt key combinations and then set the best Buffering Rate for your connection.
 To tweak stats for nerds sort of settings, use Ctrl+ Alt + Shift + D keyboard shortcut.

 Turn Off Internet-consuming Services & Processes

-Your computer may run dozens of hidden services and processes at the boot interval.
-Some of them use Internet and affect your bandwidth usage.
-To improve your Netflix experience, stop unwanted services and processes.
+Your computer may run dozens of secret services and processes at the boot interval.
+Some of them use the Internet and affect your bandwidth usage.
+To improve your Netflix experience, stop unwanted services and operations.
 Fire up the Run dialog, type “services.msc” and one by one stop Non-Microsoft services except your Antivirus.
 If you aren’t a tech savvy user and don’t know which services to stop, download a small utility called Intel SOFTWARE Partner Reginout that does this job pretty automatically for you.